qsz746/ITMO_with_fast_SRGAN/README.md

 3. You have to modify all the sihzuoqi in infer_itmo.
 4. mkdir output in your ITMO_with_fast_SRGAN directory, so you can see output images when the infer_itmo job is done.

-operating system to use (including version), which data and their format and everything else that you think is essential for a third party to install and run your code to reproduce your results.

 ## For training
 The code will output a discriminator/generator pair every 50 iterations under directory models/. <br />